‘Swagger’ or stumble? Mike Pompeo, State Department under scrutiny in Ukraine furor

 The career Foreign Service officer who spoke with The Times said such criticism underscores the “difficult situation” facing the secretary of state.

-“Let’s be honest, he can’t say, ‘Hey, Mr. President, how dare you treat my career people the way Masha Yovanovitch was treated?’” the official said.
+“Let’s be honest.
+He can’t say, ‘Hey, Mr. President, how dare you treat my career people the way Masha Yovanovitch was treated?’” the official said.
 “It’s kind of a delicate dynamic in which Pompeo is faced with this question of how does he stand up for the Foreign Service, how does he have his people’s back, and yet not appear to be contradicting the president.”

-Others claim Mr. Pompeo, who has repeatedly been rumored to be a potential Senate candidate from his home state of Kansas next year, is simply playing politics himself in order to survive in the Trump administration.
+Others say Mr. Pompeo, who has repeatedly been rumored to be a potential Senate candidate from his home state of Kansas next year, is simply playing politics in order to survive in the Trump administration.

 “Secretary Pompeo has certainly played [Mr. Trump] effectively,” said P.J.
 Crowley, who served as an assistant secretary of state for public affairs during the Obama administration.
-“So far he has avoided the guillotine.”
+“So far, he has avoided the guillotine.”

 “But swagger is about more than a cocky and combative attitude.
 It’s about results that in turn translates into real global influence,” Mr. Crowley said.
 “That simply hasn’t happened where it counts.
 Ukraine is just the latest example of where diplomacy has been misdirected in pursuit of ephemeral objectives that are not realistic and do not serve America’s long-term interests.”